What is Sales Performance Management?

 Performance metrics underscore potential problems with individual reps and macro trends across the entire organization, helping management take a proactive approach to achieving its business objectives.

 If the sales manager notices one team member beginning to struggle, they can ask questions, provide coaching, and help their team member work through any issues.
-If all sales representatives are failing to close deals or there’s a dip in new leads coming in, they can look at the sales process itself, identify the root cause of these problems, and turn them around before they worsen.
+If all sales representatives are failing to close deals or there’s a dip in new leads, they can look at the sales process itself, identify the root causes, and turn things around before they worsen.

 Sales Forecasting